WeTransfer/format_parser/README.md

   is easier to verify and test, and we likely don't care about all the metadata anyway
 * Avoid using C libraries which are likely to contain buffer overflows/underflows - we stay memory safe

+## Acknowledgements

+We are incredibly grateful to Remco van't Veer for [exifr](https://github.com/remvee/exifr) and to Krists Ozols for [id3tag](https://github.com/krists/id3tag) that we are using for crucial tasks.

 ## Fixture Sources

 Unless specified otherwise in this section the fixture files are MIT licensed and from the FastImage and Dimensions projects.